Quick Start - The 5 Steps

 cd PANL_INSTALL_DIRECTORY

-bin/panl -properties ↩
+bin/panl server -properties ↩

 PANL_INSTALL_DIRECTORY/sample/panl/mechanical-properties/